 Athena’s bedroom is absolutely adorable with plenty of room to grow and there is an entire loft area as a dedicated playroom.

-The pool and the backyard is really what sold us on the house.
-We’d always dreamed of having our own pool with a hot tub and plenty of space for hosting guests.
+The pool and the backyard are really what sold us on the house.
+We always dreamed of having our own pool with a hot tub and plenty of space for hosting guests.

-I wasn’t just in love with the house.
+I wasn’t just in love with the house and the backyard either.
 In just three days, we saw so many amazing opportunities for us to enjoy the community.

 We stayed at Omni Frisco Hotel to be close to the house and have easy access to all that Frisco has to offer.

 The hotel serves as the cornerstone of The Star, a 91-acre entertainment district, anchored by the Dallas Cowboys World Headquarters and 12,000-seat stadium, Ford Center.
 There are so many amazing dining opportunities that we didn’t want to drive anywhere else while we were there.